 Expect arts exhibitions, orchestras and dances at the Edinburgh International Festival, performances at The Royal Edinburgh Military Tattoo Festival – both throughout the month.
 Towards the end of August, there's a fireworks concert in the city centre, and a mix of multicultural events at the Edinburgh Mela Festival on 31 August.

 Every month in London has something for everyone, but August really ups the ante in terms of arts and culture offerings for travellers.

-Laugh your socks off at the variety of Underbelly Festival shows on the South Bank throughout the month, and BBC Proms - for classic music fans - has performances running throughout August.
+You can also laugh your socks off at the variety of Underbelly Festival shows on the South Bank throughout the month, and BBC Proms – for classic music fans – has performances running throughout August.

 Drier than June and the coolest month of the year overall, the weather also makes a compelling argument for August as the best time to explore Papua New Guinea's exotic cities and towns.

 Of course, Papua New Guinea is a challenging destination and truly off the well-trodden trail.
 As such, only very experienced travellers should plan to visit, keeping a close eye on the FCO's Official Travel Advice before going, too.

 The Guča Trumpet Festival, known sometimes as Dragačevski Sabo, is probably a little less well-known than the likes of the Edinburgh Fringe and Notting Hill Carnival.